Blithe Spirit is funny and withering in equal measure, but don’t be fooled. The real mischief lies beneath its snappy charm.

 This kind of Othering has a long history in ghost stories.
 We rely on dread of the unknown to feel frightened.
 What’s more, it’s shaped by a shared, cultural network.
 We learn what to fear what lies beyond cultural norms.

 Consider Hitchcock’s Psycho, which suggests the mere image of a man in woman’s clothes is more terrifying than a serial killer (one based on the deeply disturbing Ed Gein, no less).
-Similarly, films use mental illness, disability and race to frighten vanilla audiences – a tactic that can unfairly make victims or villains of those who live with these conditions.
+Similarly, films use mental illness, disability and race to frighten middle-of-the-road audiences – a tactic that can unfairly make victims or villains of those who live with these conditions.

 Hearing about Madame Arcati in her Indian robes signifies something dark and eerie to the audience.
 It paints her as a bonkers witch – a premonition that’s backed up by her eccentricity, jerky movements and captivating facial gurning.